dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

-## ColumnDatetimeDailyPartitionedChecksSpec
+## ColumnNumericDailyPartitionedChecksSpec
-Container of date-time data quality partitioned checks on a column level that are checking at a daily level.
+Container of numeric data quality partitioned checks on a column level that are checking at a daily level.